adityathakurxd/fluttern/README.md

 # Fluttern

 Fluttern is a web app made with Flutter to list Flutter internships/jobs for the community.
 It uses Google Sheet as a backend, simplifying the whole listing process.
+Enteries can be made in Form which would automatically get lsited on the Web app!

 ## Demo